K2SOHIGH/pcalf/README.md

                         --checkm my_checkm_datas_directory
 ```

-The command above will process all the genome specified in input_file.yaml through the pcalf-annotate-workflow including checkm and gtdb-tk.
+The command above will process all the genome specified in input_file.yaml through the pcalf-annotate-workflow including checkm and gtdb-tk steps.
 The sqlite3 file produced will be merged with db_file_from_another_run.sqlite3.
 The workflow will be ran on your computer cluster with 50 jobs at a time.
 See [snakemake documentation](https://snakemake.readthedocs.io/en/stable/) for details about cluster execution.

 Several output files for each step will be produced but the final output is a sqlite3 database storing multiple tables:
 ```